tawawa/logs-to-sumologic/README.md

 ```

-Setup a live tail to your HTTP Collector endpoint
+Optionally, setup a live tail to your HTTP Collector endpoint

 You should see your logs appearing, eg.

 ![alt tag](img/Sumo_Logic2.jpg)

+Done.